jrekier/minimal-mistakes/_posts/2015-06-27-speed-limit.md

  p = \frac{mv}{\sqrt{1-\frac{v^2}{c^2}}}~.
 $$

-When this is put in the the Newton's equation, this gives an ordinary differential equation for the evolution of the velocity:
+When this is put in Newton's equation, this gives an ordinary differential equation for the evolution of the velocity:

 $$
  \frac{dv}{dt} = \frac{F}{m}\left(1-\frac{v^2}{c^2}\right)^{3/2}~.